 Getting sick is never fun, and being sick with a baby at home can be brutal!
-Remember to take care of yourself, rest as much as you can, and continue to breastfeed if possible to help provide your baby with some immune protection as well.
-A little rest and self-care for mom and some breastmilk for baby can have you on the mend before you know it while also giving your baby the immune boost needed to stay healthy at the same time hopefully.
+Remember to take care of yourself, rest as much as possible, and continue breastfeeding if possible to help provide your baby with some immune protection.
+A little rest and self-care for mom and some breastmilk for baby can have you on the mend before you know it while also giving your baby the immune boost needed to stay healthy at the same time, hopefully.